sjbrown/1kfa/resolution_cards/character_move_sheet.md

 levels = ['r1', '0', 'g1', 'g2']
 ```

-    ✗: You succumb to a danger you did not see | GM Move
+    ✗:
     ----
-    ✓: They see your plan and respond | gray progress
+    ✓: They see your plan and respond [gray progress]
     ----
-    ✔: They succumb to the danger's effects | green progress
+    ✔: They succumb to the danger's effects [green progress]
     ----
-    ✔✔: They succumb to the danger and cannot respond to your next action | 2x green progress
+    ✔✔: They succumb to the danger and cannot respond to your next action [2x green progress]

 **Details**: Put an environmental hazard between you and a foe and goad them to approach.